Six Dollar Family

 I don’t know about you, but I’m not comfortable at all spending someone else’s money.
 I would hope that you aren’t either.

-Instead of doing just that, budget (Six Dollar Family) for what you need so that you are able to save for what you need.
+Instead of doing just that, budget for what you need so that you are able to save for what you need.
 If it helps you to not have everything in your main checking account, set up a separate savings account to use for whatever you’re trying to save for.
 When I do this, I prefer to use an online account.
 This gives me time to really think about the purchase before the money hits my regular checking account.
 Usually 2-3 days which is more than enough time for me to mull over whether I really and truly need to buy something.

 The entire point of all of this is this: Whether you’re preparing yourself for your regular budget or a big ticket purchase, take a lesson from Lucy.
 You can’t spend money that you don’t have.
 Credit isn’t the answer for 99% of the things we buy and like Lucy would have surely found out if the above situations had been real, spending money that you don’t have or living solely on credit will only lead to big fat “I Love Lucy” tears.